digital-asset/daml/docs/source/tools/sandbox.rst

 If you're not familiar with JDBC URLs, see the JDBC docs for more information: https://jdbc.postgresql.org/documentation/head/connect.html

-.. keeping this anchor around to not break existing links
-.. _sandbox-authentication:

 .. _sandbox-authorization:

 Running with authentication